John Paul Riddle: Embry-Riddle

 On December 17, 1925, exactly 22 years after the Wright Brothers' first flight, Riddle and T. Higbee Embry formed the Embry-Riddle Company at Lunken Airport in Cincinnati, Ohio.
 Riddle had met Embry two years prior, while Riddle was barnstorming in Ohio.
 He had landed at a polo field, offered Embry a ride in his plane, and from then on they were good friends.
 Riddle was named general manager, and the two began to sell Waco Aircraft in Cincinnati.
 In spring of 1926, the Embry-Riddle Company opened the Embry-Riddle Flying School.
 The school grew rapidly in 1928 and 1929, until the Embry-Riddle Company (now the Embry-Riddle Aviation Corporation) was merged with the Aviation Corporation (AVCO) of Delaware.
 AVCO phased out the Embry-Riddle Flying School in the fall of 1930.
 Shortly after, AVCO became American Airways (the predecessor of American Airlines), and the Embry-Riddle Company was gone.

 In 1939, Riddle was ready to get back into the business of training pilots.
 He contacted Embry, who had no interest in reentering a partnership with Riddle.
 Riddle, now living in Miami, Florida, found a partner in John G. McKay and his wife, Isabel.
-Keeping the Embry-Riddle name, they reestablished the Embry-Riddle School of Aviation (now the Embry-Riddle Aeronautical University), partnering with the University of Miami to provide flight training under the Civilian Pilot Training Program, increasing the number of pilots immediately proceeding World War II.
-Riddle and McKay also formed the Riddle Aeronautical Institute at Carlstrom Field in Arcadia, Florida on March 22, 1941 for the purpose of training pilots for the United States Army Air Corps.
+Keeping the Embry-Riddle name, they reestablished the Embry-Riddle School of Aviation (now the Embry-Riddle Aeronautical University), partnering with the University of Miami to provide flight training under the Civilian Pilot Training Program, increasing the number of pilots immediately preceding World War II.
+Riddle and McKay also formed the Riddle Aeronautical Institute at Carlstrom Field in Arcadia, Florida on March 22, 1941, for the purpose of training pilots for the United States Army Air Corps.
 A separate division of Embry-Riddle provided technical training in maintenance and metal work.

 McKay purchased Riddle's share of Embry-Riddle in 1944 and from then on the two co-founders of the original Embry-Riddle were no longer involved.

+Brazilian Air Force School for Aeronautics Specialists

+Riddle helped establish an aviation school in Brazil in 1943, then known as the Escola Técnica de Aviação.
+This is now the Escola de Especialistas de Aeronáutica of the Brazilian Air Force, the largest military education system in South America, focused on the aviation education of Brazilian Air Force personnel.

+Riddle Airlines/Airlift International

+Riddle established Riddle Aviation Company in May 1945, the initial primary purpose of which was to fly between the US and Brazil in support of Riddle's education work for the Brazilian government (see above).
+Riddle Aviation became Riddle Airlines, one of the first US scheduled freight airlines.
+In the 1960s, this airline was renamed Airlift International, which continued as a mainly freight airline through its 1991 demise.

 Other companies

-Riddle also founded many other aviation related companies and schools.
 The J.P.
 Riddle Company was a school founded in 1939.
 The flying and technical school was so large that it contracted five flying schools to the US and British governments.
-A Brazilian school, Escola Tecnica de Aviacao, was established in 1943 and was located in Sao Paulo, Brazil.
-In May 1945, J.P.
-Riddle Company used some aircraft to relocate American transport instructors to his school in Brazil.
-This regularly scheduled service was operated by Riddle Airlines, which was incorporated by Riddle.